dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 > [!WARNING]
 > ASP.NET Core implements antiforgery using [ASP.NET Core Data Protection](xref:security/data-protection/introduction).
 The data protection stack must be configured to work in a server farm.
 For more information, see [Configuring data protection](xref:security/data-protection/configuration/overview).

-Antiforgery middleware is added to the [Dependency injection](xref:fundamentals/dependency-injection) container when one of the following APIs is called in `Startup.ConfigureServices` or `Startup.Configure`:
+Antiforgery middleware is added to the [Dependency injection](xref:fundamentals/dependency-injection) container when one of the following APIs is called in `Program.cs`:

 * <xref:Microsoft.Extensions.DependencyInjection.MvcServiceCollectionExtensions.AddMvc%2A>
 * <xref:Microsoft.AspNetCore.Builder.RazorPagesEndpointRouteBuilderExtensions.MapRazorPages%2A>